jtsiknias/springboard-warbler/README.md

 # Warbler
 Warblers are bright and beautiful songbirds, known for their distinctive **TWEETS**!

-Warbler is a Twitter clone, built entirely with Python, with features such as user signup/login, update/delete profile, follow users and like their tweets.
+Warbler is a Twitter clone, built entirely with Python and postgreSQL, with features such as user signup/login, update/delete profile, follow users and like their tweets.

 ## Setup
 Create your Python virtual environment: